-What to Do When Your Child Has an Eating Disorder
+What to Do When Your Loved One Has an Eating Disorder

-When you realize that your son or daughter has an eating disorder, it can be incredibly overwhelming.
+When you realize that your child/loved one has an eating disorder, it can be incredibly overwhelming.
 Eating disorders are complex disorders and serious illnesses.
 As a parent, there is no “normal” response.
 Feelings can run from denying that a problem exists, to thinking it isn’t that serious, to not knowing how to fix it.
 One of the most important things a parent can do for a child with an eating disorder is to seek help from medical professionals and eating disorder specialists.

 An eating disorder is not something that will just go away, or that a parent or child can fix by force of will alone.
 Your family doctor is often a good place to start, so your child can be medically assessed and you can get recommendations on where to get the appropriate help.